[Rev. 5/4/2013 2:50:05 PM]

 2. The Board will permit the licensee to provide proof satisfactory to the Board that he or she was not engaged in conduct which is grounds for disciplinary action.

-(b) Conduct the hearing in compliance with the provisions of chapters 233B and 622A of NRS.
+Ê the Board will set a time and place for a formal hearing.
+The Board will conduct the hearing in compliance with the provisions of chapters 233B and 622A of NRS.

 (a) Be placed on probation for a specified time with conditions that the Board considers appropriate which may include, without limitation, restricting the number of facilities for which the licensee may act as an administrator of record.